-Table 3.3.
-Interviewing Modes and Recruitment Protocols by Panel and Sample
+Table 3.3 Interviewing Modes and Recruitment Protocols by Panel and Sample

-KnowledgePanel AmeriSpeak

-Mode Sample 1 Sample 2 Sample 1 Sample 2
+KnowledgePanel Ame riS peak Mode/Protocol Sample 1 Sample 2 Sample 1 Sample 2 Data collection modes Web Web, phone, and phone prompt Web and phone Incentives 1,000 points (equivalent of \$1) \$! \$5 for web and \$10 for phone completes Collection Period Three weeks Τι wo weeks F our weeks Protocol for recruitment Reminders and 20 for otherwise in 20.
+All reminders on Days 3, 7, 11, 14, 18, hard-to-reach groups, 1 reminders on Days 3 and ers after Day 3 were d with email text used Five emails: one invitation and four reminders.
+Up to three call attempts per phone- preference case.
+Seven emails: one invitation and six reminders.
+Up to five call attempts per phone-preference case.
 Additional nonresponse follow-up None Calls to nonrespondents on Day 11 of the field period.
 Up to five call attempts.
 For Group 1, a phone interview was attempted, for Group 2, a human caller prompted them to take the survey online.
 For both groups, voice messages were left prompting them to take the survey online.
-None Prenotification postcards to panelists with low cooperation rates in prior surveys, and to phone- preferred panelists.
-Reminder postcards to all nonrespondents after Day 10.
+No one pi pi co pi pi pi renotification ostcards to anelists with low coperation rates in rior surveys, and to hone-preferred anelists.
+Reminder ostcards to all onrespondents after ay 10.

-The hard-to-reach group is defined as young adults who are ages 18 to 29, are panelists of racial and ethnic minority groups, or are panelists with a high school or less education.
+&lt;sup>1The hard-to-reach group is defined as young adults who are ages 18 to 29, are panelists of racial and ethnic minority groups, or are panelists with a high school or less education.